macarthur-lab/gnomad_mnv/README.md

 1. `identify_mnv.ipynb` explains how to extract MNV from a vcf (or a matrix table).
 2. `annotate_mnv.ipynb` explains how to annotate the functional consequences and category of MNVs
 3. `functional_impact.ipynb` explains how to generate per gene (or per individual) statistics
-4. `global_mechanisms.ipynb` explains how to analyize the generation mechanisms of MNVs, genome wide (WIP)
+4. `global_mechanisms.ipynb` explains how to analyize the generation mechanisms of MNVs, genome wide
 5. `per_region_mechanisms.ipynb` explains how to partition the genome into different functional (WIP)
 6. `phase_sensitivity.ipynb` explains how the phasing sensitivity analysis could be performed category, and analyze the MNVs across categories

-Those with (WIP) are still work in progress, but will be up soon!

 Which figure and table in the paper is generated in which notebook is listed below:
 (those with () does are related but not exactly used)